JoelTodd/pong-test/README.md

 - Balls speed up after bouncing off the top wall or your paddle
 - Yellow power-ups briefly appear and duplicate any ball that passes through them
+- Blue power-ups slow down every ball for a few seconds, giving you time to react
 - The game ends only when every ball is missed

 ## Requirements